1981

 called the "Rio Remix".

-Right after the release of New Life the recording of Speak And Spell
+Right after the release of New Life the band began to record Speak & Spell.

-started.
-The first song to be recorded was the third single Just Can't Get Enough
+The first song to be recorded was the third single Just Can't Get Enough.

 had New Life on the boil and a lot of our time was taken up with interviews.